featured-image

 6. Consider the financial aspect

 The financial aspect is not a pleasant process for any student.
 Besides spending money on your academic year, you should also consider the expenses for your daily activities.
-Foreign exchange programs can vary, but according to the College Board, the estimated annual fees for undergraduate students are:

 These are a broad overview of the costs because the costs can vary based on the institution, program, or length of study.
 Through exchange program providers, students can find host families, book rooms, or long-term apartments.